-When a bullish (green/white) Marubozu is formed, it indicates that the moment the price opened, they traded higher and higher finally closing in the mid of an attempt to rise further.
+When a bullish green or white candlestick is formed, it indicates that the moment the price opened, they traded higher and higher, finally closing in the middle of an attempt to rise further.

 Now, this a textbook perfect definition and a rather rare occurrence.